 Special Revenue Funds - Special revenue funds account for revenue sources that are restricted to expenditures for specific purposes.
 The special revenue funds typically include the building, co-op and child nutrition funds.
-The District did not maintain any special revenue funds during the 2021-22 fiscal year.
+The District did not maintain a Co-op or Child Nutrition fund during the 2022-23 fiscal year.

-Building Fund - The building fund consists mainly of monies derived from property taxes levied for the purpose of erecting, remodeling, repairing, or maintaining school buildings and for purchasing furniture, equipment and computer software to be used on or for school district property, for paying energy and utility costs, for purchasing telecommunications services, for paying fire and casualty insurance premiums for school facilities, for purchasing security systems, and for paying salaries of security personnel.
+Building Fund - The building fund consists solely of monies derived from the Redbud Grant for the purpose of erecting, remodeling, repairing, or maintaining school buildings and for purchasing furniture, equipment and computer software to be used on or for school district property, for paying energy and utility costs, for purchasing telecommunications services, for paying fire and casualty insurance premiums for school facilities, for purchasing security systems, and for paying salaries of security personnel.

-Co-op Fund - The co-op fund is established when the boards of education of two or more school districts enter into cooperative agreements and maintain joint programs.
+$\underline{\text{Co-op Fund}}$ - The co-op fund is established when the boards of education of two or more school districts enter into cooperative agreements and maintain joint programs.
 The revenues necessary to operate a cooperative program can come from federal, state, or local sources, including the individual contributions of participating school districts.
 The expenditures for this fund would consist of those necessary to operate and maintain the joint programs.